For tropes related to the canon Freelancers and personnel, see Red vs. Blue - Project Freelancerclick here to return to the main page of the fic

 - Artificial Limbs: Complete with a hidden Blade Below the Shoulder in his elbow.

-- Depraved Homosexual - has a Villainous Crush on his ex, Jason "Jay" Shaw, aka Agent California.
+- Depraved Homosexual: Has a Villainous Crush on his ex, Jason "Jay" Shaw, aka Agent California.

-- The Dragon - To two different antagonists, General Allen and Arkansas.
+- The Dragon: To two different antagonists, General Allen and Arkansas.

-- Evil Is Not a Toy - Though he has no desire to take over completely, his Chaotic Evil ways threaten his second boss's methodology.
+- Evil Is Not a Toy: Though he has no desire to take over completely, his Chaotic Evil ways threaten his second boss's methodology.

 Harper's second in Fireteam Phoenix, who has a history with Jersey.

-- Affably Evil - The most grounded and reasonable of Harper's squad, who will nonetheless kill an entire squad including his Love Interest if it's in his orders.
+- Affably Evil: The most grounded and reasonable of Harper's squad, who will nonetheless kill an entire squad including his Love Interest if it's in his orders.

-- Becoming the Mask - He admits that he genuinely might have fallen in love with Ramona, but carried out his orders regardless.
+- Becoming the Mask: He admits that he genuinely might have fallen in love with Ramona, but carried out his orders regardless.

-- The Dragon - to Harper
+- The Dragon: To Harper

 'Hunter'/Jason ShawFor tropes relating to Hunter, see Agent California.

-- Only Sane Man - A constantly exasperated sniper in a team of eccentric individuals.
+- Only Sane Man: A constantly exasperated sniper in a team of eccentric individuals.

-- Pyro Maniac - It's all in the codename, really.
+- Pyromaniac: It's all in the codename, really.

-- No Name Given - Nor will there ever be.
+- No Name Given: Nor will there ever be.

 - Bramble, Phoenix's creator, had a name for the assassin in his first draft of their first appearance, but it was erased by the chapter's upload, and he has long since forgotten it.
 He prefers it this way.

 - The subject of a Running Gag in-story, where nobody on Phoenix actually knows his name either and it is a subject of much debate among them; only Firefly actually knows.

-- Gadgeteer Genius - He designs all of Phoenix's custom gear.
+- Gadgeteer Genius: He designs all of Phoenix's custom gear.

-- Poisoned Weapons - He coats his blades in various toxins to paralyse and leave his mark.
+- Poisoned Weapons: He coats his blades in various toxins to paralyse and leave his mark.

-- Sadist - One thing that becomes clear about Rook after his defection from the ODST corps is his delight in violence.
+- Sadist: One thing that becomes clear about Rook after his defection from the ODST corps is his delight in violence.